Curse of the Stone Hand

 Curse of the Stone Hand is a 1965 horror film created by movie producer Jerry Warren by editing together two 1940s Chilean films, La casa está vacía (The House is Empty), a 1945 film directed by Carlos Schlieper, and La dama de la muerte (The Lady of Death), a 1946 film directed by Carlos Hugo Christensen (based on Robert Louis Stevenson's The Suicide Club).

 Warren combined sections of each film, and padded out the running time with newly filmed footage he shot with actors John Carradine, Bruno VeSota (as narrator) and Katherine Victor.

-It was released theatrically in 1965 on a double-bill with Warren's similarly constructed Face of the Screaming Werewolf.
+It was released theatrically in 1965 on a double-bill alongside Warren's similarly constructed Face of the Screaming Werewolf.

 Plot

-The film is a two-story anthology sandwiched by a framing story that attempts to place the events of the two shorter stories as having all happened in the same house.
+The film is a two-story anthology, sandwiched by a framing story that attempts to place the events of the two shorter stories as having all happened in the same house.
 An avid gambler moves into a cursed house in which he discovers a set of sculpted stone hands in a wall niche in the basement.
 The hands somehow put a curse on the occupant of the house, and the gambler comes to a bad end financially.
 The gambler joins what he thinks is a gambling club, only to learn it is actually a suicide club.

 The house passes down to a different family in time, and the new owner's son becomes obsessed with the stone hands in the basement.
 He begins acting sadistically and develops hypnotic abilities, which he uses to control his brother's fiancee.
 She manages to free herself from the spell, and the hypnotist is killed.